What makes a good email popup? That’s a question many marketers have. And if you’re reading this, I’m assuming you’re looking for the answer, too.

 2. Maximize Your Success Step

-The success step is the last step users see when they opt-in through a popup.
+The success step is the last step users see when they opt in through an onsite campaign.

 Many businesses thank new subscribers for joining.
 And that’s better than nothing.
 But encouraging engagement—like driving traffic to a popular product page—is far more effective (and oftentimes, lucrative).